kadyb/model-REST-API/README.md

 ___
 ### TODO:
-* Move conditions such as column type, range of values and required attributes from predict code to REST API
+* Move conditions such as column type and required attributes from predict code to REST API
 * Return 400 Client Error in case of an error